alharethaltalib/BitmapPlayground/Readme.md

  Complete a simple unfinished UI application which allows the application of image filters and displays the results.

+  ### 1. Open the project 02_BitmapPlayground
+  Familiarize yourself with the project.
+There is already one filter function available that removes the red component from the image.
+Try it out.
+Identify the parts marked with “TODO” in the source code.

  ### 1. Implement a greyscale filter
  Implement a greyscale filter.
 There are several possibles formulas for computing greyscale images, you are free to choose any.